siberianfox/tinygwiki/Gcode-Support.md

 Example of use:
 * Go to an arbitrary position, e.g. G0 x100 y100
 * Send G28.1  - This will "remember" the absolute position.
 This position remains constant regardless of what coordinate system is in effect.
-* Then go to a gifferent place, e.g. G0 x50 y50
+* Then go to a different place, e.g. G0 x50 y50
 * Send G28  - The machine will return to x100 y100

 Example: